Recruiting skilled and motivated salespeople is vital to help your business bring in new customers and grow.

 - You can purchase psychometric tests to give you an idea of a candidate's personality and what motivates them.
 But you should not base recruitment decisions purely on their outcome.

-- It is a good idea to use a trained psychometric assessor to evaluate the tests - though, of course, this will cost more.
+- It is a good idea to use a trained psychometric assessor to evaluate the tests - although this will cost more.

 Make sure you comply with the law when recruiting